First Published on February 12, 2016

 Wayanad for me has been like Goa, where I have managed to spend some quality time with Ash – be it trekking down to the gorgeous waterfalls or having fun under it.
 There has always been something to do and something to discover together.
 The little chill in the air adds to the warmth in a relationship alright. 😉 Closer to where I stay, I have managed to return here plenty of times, each time being more amazing than the previous.

 Last but not the least – Coorg.
-I loved waking to those misty morning with chirpy birds and a cup of coffee in my hand.
+I loved waking to those misty mornings with chirpy birds and a cup of coffee in my hand.
 Added to that, loved the evenings where we snuggled around the warm bonfires.
 I have been there during the monsoons as well, and the experience has just been amazing – soaked to the skin while rafting along the river Cauvery.
-The rafting experience being a treasured memory – our first outing after our marriage. 🙂
+The rafting experience is a treasured memory – our first outing after our marriage. 🙂

 That makes my list of 10 most romantic destinations from my travels complete.
 Which of these places have you been to?
 And have they always felt so special?
 Or were there some other ones that were special for you?
 Comment in and let me know.